 The Reconnaisance Study of the Geothermal Resources of Ecuador, carried out from 1979 to 1980, started geothermal exploration in Ecuador.
-It was aimed to find hightemperature hydrothermal systems along the Andes in the areas of recent volcanism, following the methodology by OLADE (1978).(INECEL/OLADE 1980) produced by INECEL (Instituto Ecuatoriano de Electrificación, now defunct) and OLADE (Organización Latinoamericana de Energía), together with AQUATER (Italy) and BRGM (France), summarized the areas of interest in two main groups: Group A (hightemperature; Tufiño, Chachimbiro and Chalupas) and Group B (low-temperature; Ilaló, Chimborazo and Cuenca).
-INECEL, through its Geothermal Project, carried out followup prefeasibility studies between1981 and 1992, first at Tufiño with OLADE and ICEL (Instituto Colombiano de Electrificación), since the project has the status of Bi-National (Ecuador - Colombia), and later on Chachimbiro and Chalupas.
-In 1985, INE (Instituto Ecuatoriano de Energía, now defunct), carried out prefeasibility studies for low-mid temperature resources at the Ilaló and Cuenca prospects, but funding for drilling failed because potential industrial and direct uses showed up to be non economic at the time.
-The Tufiño prospect gained the first priority for exploration and the results of advanced geological, geochemical and geophysical surveys indicated a hightemperature resource underneath volcan Chiles (INECEL-OLADE-AQUATER, 1987).
-Results of scientific surface studies at Chachimbiro and Chalupas indicated the existence at depth of high-temperature resources.
-Results were summarized by Beate (1991) and by Almeida (1990, 1992), who also gives an assessment of the potential for these three prospects, based on surface data.
-INECEL'S Geothermal Project was shut down in 1993 and since then, no further government-run geothermal exploration has been done in Ecuador.
-A private funded MT (Magneto-Telluric) survey in Tufiño (Tecniseguros, 1994) confirmed the presence of a deep, high-temperature resource, but the number of soundings was not enough to fully constrain the size of the reservoir.
-Further desk-top studies were written with the aim to promote development of the Tufiño prospect as a Bi-National project (Coviello, 2000; Aguilera, 2001), without success.
+It was aimed to find hightemperature hydrothermal systems along the Andes in the areas of recent volcanism, following the methodology recommended by OLADE (1978).
+The report (INECEL/OLADE 1980) produced by INECEL (Instituto Ecuatoriano de Electrificación, now defunct) and OLADE (Organización Latinoamericana de Energía), together with AQUATER (Italy) and BRGM (France), sumarized the areas of interest in two main groups: Group A (hightemperature; Tufiño, Chachimbiro and Chalupas) and Group B (low-temperature; Ilaló, Chimborazo and Cuenca).
+INECEL, through its Geothermal Project, carried out follow-up prefeasibility studies between1981 and 1992, first on Tufiño with OLADE and ICEL (Instituto Colombiano de Electrificación), since the project has the status of Bi-National (Ecuador - Colombia), and later on Chachimbiro and Chalupas.
+In 1985, INE (Instituto Ecuatoriano de Energía, now defunct), carried out prefeasibility studies for low-mid temperature resources at Ilaló and Cuenca prospects, but funding for drilling failed because potential industrial and direct uses showed up to be non economic for the time.
+The Tufiño prospect gained the first priority for exploration and the results of advanced geological, geochemical and geophysical surveys indicated a high-temperature resource underneath volcan Chiles (INECEL-OLADE-AQUATER, 1987).
+Results of scientific surface studies on Chachimbiro and Chalupas indicated the existence at depth of high-temperature resources.
+Results were summarized by Beate (1991) and by Almeida (1990, 1992), who also gives an assessment of the potential for these three prospects, based on surface data, totaling 534 MWe.
+INECEL'S Geothermal Project was shut down in 1993 and since than and until 2008, no further govermentrun geothermal exploration has been done in Ecuador.
+A privately funded MT survey in Tufiño (Tecniseguros, 1994) confirmed the presence of a deep high-temperature resource, but the number of soundings was not enough to fully constrain the size of the reservoir; shortly after, a final agreement with the Ecuadorean State failed.
+Further desktop studies, were written with the aim to promote development of the Tufiño prospect as a Bi-National project (Coviello, 2000; Aguilera, 2001), without success, mainly due to the absence of both, a proper legal framework for geothermal activities and the availability of initial high risk funding.